 Not all materials are created equal.
-If you’re renovating your New York City kitchen, one of the major selections will be the countertop.
+If you’re upgrading your New York City kitchen, one of the significant selections will be the countertop.
 With no shortage of options, you’ll want to make a practical decision based on things like budget and lifestyle, as well as personal taste.
-Know that if you often cook, or if you’re a messy cook (some New Yorkers actually cook), a more delicate material is probably not the best solution, even if you love the look.
+Know that if you often cook, or if you’re a messy cook (some New Yorkers cook), a more delicate material is probably not the best solution, even if you love the look.

-Concrete is a versatile choice because the material can be made to look like most anything.
-If your kitchen is a modern design, concrete will marry well, but by the same token, even a classic kitchen can remain traditional with concrete depending on the sheen and texture.
+Concrete is a versatile choice because the material can be made to look like almost anything.
+If your kitchen is a modern design; concrete will marry well, but by the same token, even a classic kitchen upgrade can remain traditional with concrete depending on the sheen and texture.
 Finish it in a high gloss; grind it for a more gravel-like appearance.
-Sand it and customize with shells or fossils.
-Costs can vary greatly on concrete because it’s such a custom product.
+Sand it and customize it with shells or fossils.
+Costs can vary significantly on concrete because it’s such a custom product.

-One of the newer options on the market, engineered quartz is man-made and without the flaws (or character), and manufacturers claim that it’s tougher than granite.
+One of the newer options on the market, engineered quartz, is human-made and without the flaws (or character), and manufacturers claim that it’s tougher than granite.
 Cleaning and maintenance is a snap, and this durable material often resembles natural stone.
 Silestone, Caesarstone, and Cambria are a few of the manufacturers you’ll find as you shop for quartz.
-Unlike natural stone, quartz is resistant to most stains including the acidic, such as coffee, tea, and red wine.
-To sum this one up –– it’s great looking, and if you’re a serious chef or a wineaholic, quartz could be the material for you.
+Unlike natural stone, quartz is resistant to most stains, including the acidic, such as coffee, tea, and red wine.
+To sum this one up; it’s great looking, and if you’re a serious chef or a wineaholic, quartz could be the material for you.